Ankit628792/Ankit628792/README.md

 -  Boosted user engagement by 40%, reduced server response time by 25%, and cut project costs by 60%.
 -  Employed meticulous project management, user-centric design, and cost-effective resource utilization

+### JavaScript Developer – Jan 2021 – Jul 2022
+**CodSoft** – – Kolkata, India (Remote)
+-  Reorganize the existing application front-end with a new application utilizing the latest technology.
+-  Collaborate with other team members to identify key requirements and design aspects of the new front-end.
+-  Improved user experience by incorporating the latest features such as animations, transitions.

 <br>

 ## Education 🎓